 The Importance of Observation Skills

 Our ability to perceive is in direct relation to our observational skills.
 So enhancing observational skills will expand your ability to perceive reality.
 Seeing new realities should spark more people to learn how to increase these gifts, but sadly it does not.

-The benefits of observational skills are underrated in the modern world, where technology fills the gap.
+The benefits of observation skills are underrated in the modern world, where technology fills the gap.
 Video playback is the fallback, but it often misses many things good observational skills can provide.

 When you grasp the importance of observation skills, you will see they open a whole new world.
 Thus, you’ll seek and study the ways to increase your mental bandwidth.
 Your mind is going to love this.
 It will change the way to view and value life.
 You see, observation is primarily an inside job.
 That’s right, and we perceive everything within the mind.
 Our senses are less than half of the picture of perception.
 It makes you wonder what you are missing.